-As of March 2, 2022, the Bank of Canada has raised interest rates by 0.25% – their first interest rate increase since 2018.
+As of July 12, 2023, the Bank of Canada has raised interest rates by another 0.25%.
 While this might sound like a small increase, it could have a big impact on your finances, specifically your mortgage and other types of debt.

 To help you understand the implications of an interest rate increase, we’re breaking down why the Bank of Canada made the increase and what it might mean for you.

 Why did the Bank of Canada raise interest rates?

 The Bank of Canada’s role is “to promote the economic and financial welfare of Canada.”
 One of their primary functions is to control the rate of inflation within the country.
 Inflation is how we measure increasing prices for goods and services each year.
 The Bank of Canada works to keep our inflation rate at about 2%.
 As of January 2022, our inflation rate far exceeded this when it reached 5.1%.
 Now, we’re experiencing the effects of the jump in inflation every day through the rising costs of groceries, gas, and other necessities.
 The major tool that the Bank of Canada uses to control or “cool” inflation is to raise the interest rate.

 What does a higher interest rate mean for me?